 Although raised in Northern California, one of Gia's great loves is New York City and the myriad array of diverse life and opportunities for human connection it presents.
-She performs, teaches and creates, with relentless devotion and attention- bridging her vedic and tantric yogic practices with her life as a theatre artist and teacher.
-She received her BA in psychology & English from NYU, honors in classical voice & piano from the San Francisco Conservatory of Music, with further premedical studies at Columbia University, actors training at The New Actors Workshop, and yogic studies at Sambhava School of Yoga (SLC).
+She treats patients, teaches, and performs, with relentless devotion and attention- bridging her vedic and tantric yogic practices with her life as a theatre artist and studio owner.
+She received her BA in psychology & English from NYU, honors in classical voice & piano from the San Francisco Conservatory of Music, with further premedical studies at Columbia University & Hunter University, actors training at The New Actors Workshop, and then continuing yogic studies.
 Gia also spent some intermittent years working in neuroscience at NYU Medical Center.

-As a young teacher, even with years of experience, Gia considers herself very lucky to have gained the iota of knowledge she has thus far.
+As a youngish teacher, even with years of experience, Gia considers herself very lucky to have gained the iota of knowledge she has thus far.
 The process is not always painless, nor would she ask for it to be.
-But rebirthing daily seems the way.
 She lives her life openly, patiently, and joyfully, constantly aware of the intricate, eternally forming and unforming web of elemental interaction.
 If her life is nothing but an example of a balanced, joyful human being, navigating and bathing in the sea of prakriti (simply put: material existence); that will do.

-TEACHING Gia has been teaching piano, singing and acting to children and adults for over 20 years.
-Much of her personal ritual of study has been devoted to teaching and practicing meditation, yoga, healing and the Vedic sciences, in which she finds a deep confluence with her theatrical vision.
-Her yogic teaching practices are an organic interweaving of an array of studies from the Vedic texts and healing work, informed by practices of meditation, mantra, japa, Ayurveda, Vedic astrology, yogic living and asana practices.
-She specializes in female-based practices, as well as therapeutic yoga, helping former athletes reform and rebalance their bodies, minds & hearts in recovery from injury, trauma, and illness– as well as addiction in all forms.
+TEACHING Gia has been teaching piano, singing and acting to children and adults for 25 years.
+Since 1998, much of her personal ritual of study has been devoted to practicing and then teaching meditation, yoga, healing and the Vedic sciences, in which she finds a deep confluence with her life work.
+Her yogic teaching practices are an interweaving of an array of studies from Vedic texts and healing modalities, informed by practices of meditation, mantra, japa, Ayurveda, Vedic astrology, yogic living and asana practices.
+She focuses on female-based practices, as well as therapeutic yoga, helping former athletes reform and rebalance their bodies, minds & hearts in recovery from injury, trauma, and illness– as well as addiction in all forms.

 In recent years, she acted with The Living Theatre in Korach and Seven Meditations on Political Sado-Masochism.
 After meeting at The Living in 2010, she fell in love with and joined visionary director, teacher, composer and actor Carlo Altomare in re-establishing The Alchemical Theatre (1981-).
 Their first collaborative effort, Pure War / The Madness of the Day, part I of the trilogy Deus X Machina, was performed by the resident company of actors in December 2011.